jschmuec/jstools/README.md

 * Table implements a basic table and allows to export it into HMTL and filter it
 * CollectionTools just implement an implicit function for contains that checks if a tuple is contained in a Map

+As you can see it is a wild mix of stuff.

+_Note_: This library references other libraries and might therefore come with license strings attached.
+The author does not grant any use and refer to this library or any dependent library.